LOCAL GIRL, ALREADY WORKING FOR THE COMMUNITY

 Lisa is a founding Officer of Trees for Honoluluʻs Future which promotes planting of trees in urban areas across Oahu.

-Lisa and Representative Chris Lee honoring winners at an Arbor Day Poster Exhibit she organizes each year.
+Lisa organizes an Arbor Day Poster Exhibit each year.

 Lisa promoting 100% renewable energy with Blue Planet Foundation and her son, niece and nephews